Pistonite/botw-ist/packages/manual/src/user/screen_system.md

     - When returned to overworld, screen can be automatically switched again to all types
   - <skyb>untalk</skyb> or <skyb>close-dialog</skyb> to return to overworld

+Note that annotations for screen switching like <skyb>:pause-during get</skyb> do not count as manually switching screens, and the simulator will still automatically switch screens afterward.

 ```admonish note
 Note about buying: The <skyb>buy</skyb> command performs buying from items in `Overworld`,
 and it will trigger automatic switch to `Overworld` if possible.